 Functions

-Functions are simple pre-defined functions which
+Functions are simple pre-defined functions that

 • allow you to add extra flexibility when needed.

-• are advantageous, and sometimes necessary, when publishing your configuration as a new component.
+• are advantageous and sometimes necessary when publishing your configuration as a new component.

 Configuration

 A function is used instead of a simple value in specific parts of the Generic Extractor configuration (see below).
-The function configuration is an object with the properties function (one of the available function names and args (function arguments), for example:
+A function configuration is an object with the properties function (one of the available function names and args (function arguments), for example:

 {